Ftax MTD for IT is ready for purchase and use. 15% loyalty discount applies only during April.

 Yes.

-The Ftax team are working on a low-cost MTD ITSA solution that is fully compliant with HMRC requirements.
+The Ftax team are working on a low-cost MTD for IT solution that is fully compliant with HMRC requirements.
 We are trying to make this as simple and clear as possible.
-We will make it easy for clients to exchange income and expense data with their agents, and also make it easy for the self-employed and landlords to file their own returns using ITSA.
+We will make it easy for clients to exchange income and expense data with their agents, and also make it easy for the self-employed and landlords to file their own returns using MTD for IT.

 If you have any questions or suggestions then please contact us.